ebucheli/DT-Autoencoder/README.md

 Only for categorical variables.

-Training dataset should not contain original Class attribute.
-Should contain only one class.
+Training dataset should contain Class Attribute last, should be only one class (e.g. `genuine`).

-Testing dataset should contain Class attribute last, should be binary labels (eg. `normal`, `anomaly` but any name will work as long as it is binary). `Normal` Label should be first.
+Testing dataset should contain Class attribute last, should be binary labels (e.g. `impostor`, `genuine` but any name will work as long as it is binary). `impostor` Label should be first.